kunalsood/SMXTwitterEngine/README.md

 Then, drag the SMXTwitterEngine Xcode project into your project.
 Add libSMXTwitterEngine as a dependency, and make sure to link against it.

+Add -ObjC and -all_load to your "Other Linker Flags".

 You'll also need to link against Twitter.framework and Accounts.framework.
 If you plan to support iOS 4.x, you'll need to make sure those are optional frameworks (weakly linked).